 - Ira N Targoff, MD

 - University of Oklahoma Health Sciences Center

 - Charles J Lockwood, MD, MHCM

 Charles J Lockwood, MD, MHCM

 - Professor, Obstetrics and Gynecology

 - University of South Florida

 Myasthenia gravis (MG) is an autoimmune disorder characterized by a fluctuating degree and variable combination of weakness in ocular, bulbar, limb, and respiratory muscles.
-It results from abnormal T cell regulation and the production of autoantibodies directed against nicotinic acetylcholine receptors on the neuromuscular end plate of skeletal muscle.
 Affected patients (most often young women and older men) usually present with fatigable weakness after repetitive muscle use.

 This topic will discuss the effect of pregnancy on MG and management of MG in pregnancy.
 It will also briefly review clinical and treatment issues related to MG that are discussed in greater detail separately.
-(See "Clinical manifestations of myasthenia gravis" and "Diagnosis of myasthenia gravis" and "Treatment of myasthenia gravis".)
+(See "Pathogenesis of myasthenia gravis" and "Clinical manifestations of myasthenia gravis" and "Diagnosis of myasthenia gravis" and "Treatment of myasthenia gravis".)